 Technology is constantly changing, and we can no longer assume that our current range of products will continue to be demanded by our customers.
 Perhaps one of the saddest examples of this is the demise of the once-mighty Kodak, a company that for just too long thought it was a chemical company in the photographic paper and film making business.
-It lost an early dominance in 35 mm cameras to Canon and Nikon, then made a disastrous excursion into Instant Print, infringing on the patents held by Polaroid.
+It lost an early dominance in 35mm cameras to Canon and Nikon, then made a disastrous excursion into Instant Print, infringing on the patents held by Polaroid.
 Having burnt its fingers expensively there, it seemed to hold back on being at the forefront of the well-predicted move to digital because of its vested manufacturing interests worldwide.
 Volumes of 35mm film hit a peak as late as 2000 and, of course, with the switch to digital the traditional film processing market has since collapsed very rapidly indeed.
 Kodak no longer dominates the photography market in the way that it once did, and observationally seems to have allowed Hewlett Packard and Canon to muscle in with the new technology.
 Photography itself, the 'memory' and 'time capture' business, shows no sign of diminishing.
 Is Kodak another Gestetner or IBM, caught in the headlights at the wrong end of changing technology?
+After its 2012 bankruptcy, can it re-invent itself as a business service organization?

 Likewise, the advent of the microprocessor revolutionized the computer industry, with a devastating effect on companies such as IBM, who remained dependent for too long on their supremacy in mainframes.
-It is interesting to note that IBM is now mainly a service company, with little involvement in hardware, but it took many years of declining profits and a chairman from outside the industry to help them make the transition.
+It is interesting to note that IBM is now mainly a service company, with modest involvement in hardware, but it took many years of declining profits and a chairman from outside the industry to help them make the transition.